“ Are you f&*#ing serious? You just bought a house without telling me!”

 The other day I was reading a new fantastic sales book called ‘The Sales Acceleration Formula’.
 The author is the co-founder and sales director of Hubspot and has hired hundreds of sales persons and built a $100 million company.

-After hiring several dozens of sales reps and gathering lots of data from his sales team, he observed that the characteristics that are traditionally associated with performing sales people (outgoing personality, aggressiveness and strong objection handling abilities) weren’t represented at all amongst the firm’s top performers.
+After hiring several dozens of sales reps and gathering lots of data from his sales team, he observed that the characteristics that are traditionally associated with performing sales people (outgoing personality, aggressiveness and strong objection handling abilities) weren’t represented at all among the firm’s top performers.

 Hubspot’s statistics demonstrated that individuals who were intelligent, helpful and respectful of the clients’ needs outperformed the other aggressive and high-pressure sales reps.